Eyetracking and research have studied how people look at websites. Here are 10 useful findings you can use.

 1. Top left corner gets the attention first

 When users land on your site, their eye path starts from the upper left corner, and moves on from there.
-According to this eyetracking study these areas get the most attention:
+According to this eyetracking study by Eyequant these areas get the most attention:

 Similar findings came from a study by Yahoo.
 Check your site and see what you have in these zones.
 Move the value proposition to the top left zone.
 Yes, there can be exceptions, but use this as a starting point and test from there.